SmartDataAnalytics/BigDataOcean-Harmonization/README.md

-# BigDataOcean Harmonization Tool
+# BigDataOcean Harmonization Tool with Automated Link Discovery Process
-Tool for harmonization of datasets in BigDataOcean
+Tool for harmonization of datasets in BigDataOcean and Automated Link Discovery Process developed in the master thesis by Jaime Manuel Trillos Ujueta.

 ## Start BDOHarmonization Docker
 - Start BDOHarmonization using docker-compose: